Advice

 The condition varies a lot from person to person.
 Not everyone will have problems with memory during the early stages.

-Dementia is a progressive condition.
+All types of dementia, including Alzheimer's disease, are progressive conditions.
 This means that its symptoms are mild at first but they get worse over time.
 Sadly, dementia is a terminal condition and is the most common cause of death in the UK.

 What is Alzheimer’s disease?